High-voltage direct current: Filters for line-commutated converters

-The basic building-block of a line-commutated HVDC converter is the six-pulse bridge.
-This arrangement produces very high levels of harmonic distortion by acting as a current source injecting harmonic currents of order 6n±1 into the AC system and generating harmonic voltages of order 6n superimposed on the DC voltage.

-It is very costly to provide harmonic filters capable of suppressing such harmonics, so a variant known as the twelve-pulse bridge (consisting of two six-pulse bridges in series with a 30° phase shift between them) is nearly always used.
-With the twelve-pulse arrangement, harmonics are still produced but only at orders 12n±1 on the AC side and 12n on the DC side.
-The task of suppressing such harmonics is still challenging, but manageable.
+The basic building block of a line-commutated HVDC converter is the six-pulse bridge.
+This arrangement produces very high levels of harmonic distortion.
+It is very costly to provide harmonic filters capable of suppressing such harmonics, so a variant known as the twelve-pulse bridge, consisting of two six-pulse bridges in series with a 30° phase shift between them, is nearly always used.
+The task of suppressing harmonics from this arrangement is still challenging, but manageable.

-Line-commutated converters for HVDC are usually provided with combinations of harmonic filters designed to deal with the 11th and 13th harmonics on the AC side, and 12th harmonic on the DC side.
-Sometimes, high-pass filters may be provided to deal with 23rd, 25th, 35th, 37th... on the AC side and 24th, 36th... on the DC side.
-Sometimes, the AC filters may also need to provide damping at lower-order, noncharacteristic harmonics such as 3rd or 5th harmonics.
+Line-commutated converters for HVDC are usually include combinations of harmonic filters designed to deal with the 11th and 13th harmonics on the AC side, and 12th harmonic on the DC side.
+Sometimes, high-pass filters are included to deal with 23rd, 25th, 35th, 37th... on the AC side and 24th, 36th... on the DC side.
+Sometimes, the AC filters provide damping at lower-order, noncharacteristic harmonics such as 3rd or 5th harmonics.

 The task of designing AC harmonic filters for HVDC converter stations is complex and computationally intensive, since in addition to ensuring that the converter does not produce an unacceptable level of voltage distortion on the AC system, it must be ensured that the harmonic filters do not resonate with some component elsewhere in the AC system.
-A detailed knowledge of the harmonic impedance of the AC system, at a wide range of frequencies, is needed in order to design the AC filters.
+Detailed knowledge of the harmonic impedance of the AC system, at a wide range of frequencies, is needed in order to design the AC filters.

 DC filters are required only for HVDC transmission systems involving overhead lines.
 Voltage distortion is not a problem in its own right, since consumers do not connect directly to the DC terminals of the system, so the main design criterion for the DC filters is to ensure that the harmonic currents flowing in the DC lines do not induce interference in nearby open-wire telephone lines.
-With the rise in digital mobile telecommunication systems, which are much less susceptible to interference, DC filters are becoming less important for HVDC systems.
+With the rise in digital mobile telecommunications systems, which are much less susceptible to this type of interference, and fiber optic communication which is immune, DC filters are becoming less important for HVDC systems.

 Filters for voltage-sourced converters

-Some types of voltage-sourced converters may produce such low levels of harmonic distortion that no filters are required at all.
+Some types of voltage-sourced converters may produce such low levels of harmonic distortion that no filters are required.
 However, converter types such as the two-level converter, used with pulse-width modulation (PWM), still require some filtering, albeit less than on line-commutated converter systems.

-With such converters, the harmonic spectrum is generally shifted to higher frequencies than with line-commutated converters.
-This usually allows the filter equipment to be smaller.
+In two-level converters, the harmonic spectrum is shifted to higher frequencies compared to line-commutated converters.
 The dominant harmonic frequencies are sidebands of the PWM frequency and multiples thereof.
 In HVDC applications, the PWM frequency is typically around 1 to 2 kHz.
+The higher frequencies allow the filter equipment to be smaller.